nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Editing a transaction

-Transactions keyed in may contain input errors by mistake. rainyDay's "edit" function supports editing a single field from your overview
+Should you need to update details in a previous transaction, rainyDay's "edit" function supports changing the details of a past transaction

 Format : `edit INDEX ADDCOMMAND` or `edit INDEX FLAG NEWFIELD` or `edit INDEX FLAG`